Tunisian campaign: Allied plans

 Because of the nearness of Sicily to Tunisia, the Allies expected that the Axis would move to occupy the country as soon as they heard of the Torch landings.
 To forestall this, it would be necessary to occupy Tunisia as quickly as possible after the landings were made.
 However, there was a limit to how far east the Torch landings could be made because of the increasing proximity of Axis airfields in Sicily and Sardinia which at the end of October held 298 German and 574 Italian aircraft.
 Algiers was accordingly chosen for the most easterly landings.
 This would ensure the success of the initial landings in spite of uncertainty as to how the incumbent French forces would react.
 Once Algiers was secured, a small force, the Eastern Task Force, would be projected as quickly as possible into Tunisia in a race to occupy Tunis, some 500 mi distant along poor roads in difficult terrain during the winter rainy season, before the Axis could organise.

-However, planners had to assume the worst case regarding the extent of Vichy opposition at Algiers and the invasion convoys were assault-loaded with a preponderance of infantry to meet heavy ground opposition.
+However, because planners had to assume the worst case regarding the extent of Vichy opposition at Algiers, the invasion convoys were assault-loaded with a preponderance of infantry to meet heavy ground opposition.
 This meant that at Algiers the disembarkation of mobile forces for an advance to Tunisia would necessarily be delayed.
-Plans were thus a compromise and the Allies realised that an attempt to reach Bizerte and Tunis overland before the Axis could establish themselves represented a gamble which depended on the ability of the navy and air force to delay the Axis build-up.
+Plans were thus a compromise, and the Allies realised that an attempt to reach Bizerte and Tunis overland before the Axis could establish themselves represented a gamble that depended on the ability of the navy and air force to delay the Axis build-up.
 The Allies, although they had provided for the possibility of strong Vichy opposition to their landings both in terms of infantry and air force allocations, seriously underestimated the Axis appetite for and speed of intervention in Tunisia.

-Once operations had commenced and despite clear intelligence reports regarding the Axis reaction, the Allies were slow to respond and it was not until nearly two weeks after the landings that air and naval plans were made to interdict Axis sea transport to Tunis.
+Once operations had commenced, despite clear intelligence reports regarding the Axis reaction, the Allies were slow to respond.
+It was not until nearly two weeks after the landings that air and naval plans were made to interdict Axis sea transport to Tunis.
 At the end of November, naval Force K was reformed in Malta with three cruisers and four destroyers and Force Q formed in Bône with three cruisers and two destroyers.
 No Axis ships sailing to Tunis were sunk in November but the Allied naval forces had some success in early December sinking seven Axis transports.
 However, this came too late to affect the fighting on land because the armoured elements of 10th Panzer Division had already arrived.
 To counter the surface threat, Axis convoys were switched to daylight when they could be protected by air cover, simultaneously denying the Allies the advantage of using radar in night surface combat.
 Night convoys resumed on completion of the extension of Axis minefields which severely restricted the activities of Force K and Force Q.